It’s already that time of year where the dreaded festive ‘C’ word starts creeping into our everyday lives.

 4. Ensure infrastructure is in place

-Space is a tricky one, you don’t want an office which is too big, nor do you want to be paying for something which is redundant throughout the year.
-On the other hand you will need the space to upscale when your peak periods, such as Christmas, hit.
+Space is a tricky one, you don’t want an office that is too big, nor do you want to be paying for something which is redundant throughout the year.
+On the other hand, you will need the space to upscale when your peak periods, such as Christmas, hit.

-If you don’t have space or capacity to invest in temporary workstations, you may choose to look for a campaign partner to support you.
+If you don’t have the fspace or capacity to invest in temporary workstations, you may choose to look for a campaign partner to support you.

 Engaging with external partners